Multi-Task GRPO: Reliable LLM Reasoning Across Tasks: Experiments

 We evaluate whether the gains from Experiment~1 (\Cref{sec: exp-1}) persist in a larger multi-task setting with increased task diversity by post-training Qwen-2.5-3B on nine tasks corresponding to the easy, medium, and hard variants of Countdown, Zebra, and ARC.

-\textbf{Main results:} \Cref{fig:exp-2} summarizes aggregate performance across methods for different values of the trade-off parameter $\lambda$.
+\textbf{Trade-off controlled by $\lambda$:} \Cref{fig:exp-2} summarizes aggregate performance across methods for different values of the trade-off parameter $\lambda$.
 Increasing $\lambda$ consistently improves worst-task accuracy (by $16\%$ over GRPO and $6\%$ over DAPO at $\lambda=1.2$) but reduces average accuracy, demonstrating how the trade-off encoded in our objective (\Cref{eq:min-max-form}) is operationalized by the task-reweighting mechanism in \Cref{alg:rmpo,sub:impr-weights}.
+Specifically, larger $\lambda$ concentrates gains on the worst-performing task (Zebra-hard), while smaller $\lambda$ promotes more balanced progress across tasks, yielding higher average relative change.
 These results confirm that $\lambda$ provides effective control over this trade-off in practice.\looseness=-1

 \textbf{Difficulty-wise analysis:} \Cref{fig:exp-2} (bottom plots) reports average per-task relative change by difficulty.
 For smaller $\lambda$, \algo{} exhibits negative relative change on easy tasks but positive relative change on hard tasks, indicating a reallocation of optimization effort toward more challenging tasks.
 This is expected because smaller $\lambda$ places greater emphasis on improvement (\Cref{sub:impr-weights}), and harder tasks typically exhibit slower learning progress.
 This also explains the higher overall average per-task relative change observed for smaller $\lambda$, as this metric is more sensitive to improvements on weaker tasks than on high-performing ones. \looseness=-1